1. Schlundt DG et al., The role of breakfast in the treatment of obesity: a randomized clinical trial. Am J Clin Nutr. 1992 Mar;55(3):645-51.

-2. A randomized crossover, pilot study examining the effects of a normal protein vs. high protein breakfast on food cravings and reward signals in overweight/obese “breakfast skipping”, late-adolescent girls.
-Heather A Hoertel, Matthew J Will and Heather J Leidy, Nutrition Journal 2014, 13:80
+2. Hoertel HA, Will MJ, Leidy HJ.
+A randomized crossover, pilot study examining the effects of a normal protein vs. high protein breakfast on food cravings and reward signals in overweight/obese “breakfast skipping”, late-adolescent girls.
+Nutr J. 2014 Aug 6;13:80.

-4. A randomized pilot study comparing zero-calorie alternate-day fasting to daily caloric restriction in adults with obesity.
-Catenacci VA, Pan Z, et al., Obesity (Silver Spring).
-2016 Sep;24(9):1874-83
+4. Catenacci VA et al., A randomized pilot study comparing zero-calorie alternate-day fasting to daily caloric restriction in adults with obesity.
+Obesity (Silver Spring).
+2016 Sep;24(9):1874-83.

-7. Effect of meal frequency on glucose and insulin levels in women with polycystic ovary syndrome: a randomised trial.
-Papakonstantinou E, Kechribari I, et al., Eur J Clin Nutr.
-2016 May;70(5):588-94
+7. Papakonstantinou E et al., Effect of meal frequency on glucose and insulin levels in women with polycystic ovary syndrome: a randomised trial.
+Eur J Clin Nutr.
+2016 May;70(5):588-94.

-8. Effects of eight weeks of time-restricted feeding (16/8) on basal metabolism, maximal strength, body composition, inflammation, and cardiovascular risk factors in resistance-trained males.
-Moro T, Tinsley G, Bianco A, et al., J Transl Med.
-2016 Oct 13;14(1):290
+8. Moro T et al., Effects of eight weeks of time-restricted feeding (16/8) on basal metabolism, maximal strength, body composition, inflammation, and cardiovascular risk factors in resistance-trained males.
+J Transl Med.
+2016 Oct 13;14(1):290.